epCode/mcl_herobrine/README.md

 # mcl_herobrine
-A Luanti mod that adds Herobrine into the game.
+This mod adds Herobrine into VoxelLibre (formerly Mineclone2)